Battery Energy Storage System

 kWh

-Distributed generation for worksites and microgrids currently relies on diesel for energy production—a costly, polluting, and supply-challenged solution.
-Faced with these drawbacks, the need to integrate renewables is on the rise.
-Kitepower systems, distinguished by their minimal material usage, offer enhanced mobility and resilience and, when paired with a battery, unlock their full potential.
+Distributed generation for remote and off-grid worksites currently relies on diesel and HVO100—a costly, polluting, and supply-challenged solution.
+Next to that, the sustainable alternative of battery swaps comes with inefficiencies and disrupted workflows.
+Faced with these drawbacks, the need and obligation to integrate renewables on site is on the rise.
+Kitepower systems, distinguished by their minimal material usage, offer enhanced mobility and resilience and, when paired with a battery, unlock their full potential of a reliable and cost-effective, emission free energy source.

 Kitepower delivers portable wind energy that can be effortlessly transported and installed whilst demanding minimal ground space (m2).
-The Hawk Battery Energy Storage System seamlessly integrates into established microgrids, powers worksites, and serves remote areas.
+The Hawk Battery Energy Storage System seamlessly integrates into worksites, established microgrids, and serves remote areas.
 When the battery is depleted, the kite is launched to charge it.
-This innovative system is not just revolutionising wind energy; it is reshaping the conventional battery market with battery energy storage systems that are charged on site with renewable power.
+This innovative system is not just revolutionizing wind energy; it is reshaping the conventional battery market with battery energy storage systems that are charged on site with renewable power.

 The System Components